Memories can be fickle. Everyone has a different perception of the same event, and what we recall gets more twisted as time passes.

 Ryna is a digital apartment rental platform that helps renters from underserved communities get matched with the perfect roommates and home.

 It could get messy, right?
-But the Ryna team works together from a shared number in OpenPhone, where they have a complete log of every relationship in one convenient view.
+But the Ryna structures their customer service team to work together from a shared number in OpenPhone, where they have a complete log of every relationship in one convenient view.
 That way, any coordinator can pick up exactly where their coworker left off by listening to call recordings and voice messages and reviewing any text messages in the customer’s conversation history.

 Keeping the shared information in an easily-accessible location helps simplify problem-solving for the Ryna team — which gets solutions to renters quicker.
 Plus, customers don’t have to repeat the same thing.

 With OpenPhone, I’m able to track every conversation and also provide coaching to my specific sales agents.KD Dao, former Co-Founder & COO at Ryna

 The Prime Company uses customer service recordings for a single source of truth

 When many people depend on you, success hinges on clear and precise communication with everyone involved.
 Any little hitch could put a wrench in progress for weeks or even months which is why The Prime Company uses OpenPhone to ensure no important details captured during calls get lost in the wind.